-Turn your fascination for space into a career in astrophysics and radio astronomy.
+Turn your fascination for space into a career.
 High-performance computing and broadband networking are central to modern astronomy and space science.
 AUT's Warkworth Observatory is linked to New Zealand's most powerful super computers and has the only radio telescopes in the country.
 That's why AUT's Institute for Radio Astronomy and Space Research (IRASR) can process enormous amounts of data from deep space, used for cutting-edge research in astrophysics and earth science.

-The Astronomy major covers the latest developments in astronomy and space science, spherical astronomy, celestial mechanics, theoretical astrophysics and mathematical physics.
+The Astronomy and Space Science major covers the latest developments in astronomy and space science, spherical astronomy, celestial mechanics, theoretical astrophysics and mathematical physics.
 You have the opportunity to work with IRASR during your study.

-For papers refer to course planner on page 56.
+For papers refer to course planner on page 54.

-You become familiar with astrophysics and computational spherical astronomy.
-You also complete more advanced physics papers and study multivariate calculus, as well as other papers from the Bachelor of Science/Bachelor of Mathematical Sciences.
+You become familiar with astrophysics and space science.
+You also complete a more advanced physics paper and study space, time and gravity, as well as other papers from the Bachelor of Science/Bachelor of Mathematical Sciences.

-You study practical astrophysics, radio astronomy and applied stochastic models.
-You also explore the frontiers of astronomy and choose from a range of electives.
+You study practical astrophysics and radio astronomy.
+You also explore the frontiers of astronomy and space science and choose from a range of electives.